ubccr/xdmod-ondemand/docs/upgrade.md

 ```

 This new mapping will apply to any new page impressions that are ingested into
 XDMoD.
-Page impressions that have already been ingested will be remapped during
+Page impressions that have already been ingested will also be remapped
-the upgrade.
+during the upgrade.

 #### Fixing request path filtering of File Editor page impressions

-This release fixes the request path filter for categorizing page impressions
+This release fixes `request-path-filter.json` to fix the request path filter
-for requests of the OnDemand File Editor app.
-In 11.0.0, if a page impressions
+for categorizing page impressions for requests of the OnDemand File Editor app.
-had a request with a path of the following form:
+In 11.0.0, if a page impressions had a request with a path of the following
+form:

 ```
 /pun/sys/dashboard/files/edit/[path]